prasadpamidi/CarND-Vehicle-Detection/README.md

 ####2.
 Explain how you settled on your final choice of HOG parameters.

-I played a lot with color spaces, predominantly with YUV and YCrCb.
-I noticed the test validation accuracy pretty much the same with these two color spaces.
+I switched a lot between color spaces YUV and YCrCb.
+Although, I noticed the test validation accuracy pretty much the same with these two.

 For the orientations, pixels per cell and cell per blocks params, I used the default values mentioned in the course.
-I didn't much difference when i changed those params.
+I didn't notice much difference when i changed these params.

 I also used the spatial binning and histogram color features and combined hog features together.

 I finally made use of `StandardScaler` class to normalize the features.

-The code for these steps are contained in code cells 4, 5 and 7 in the IPython notebook "./Vehicle-Detection.ipynb".
+The code for these steps are contained in code cells 4, 5 and 7 in the IPython notebook.

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 I trained a LinearSVM classifier using the normalized image features.

-During the training, I split the data train and test sets with the test set size equal to 2% of the total sample size.
+During the training, I split the data into train and test sets with the test set size equal to 2% of the total dataset size.

-I used the Linear SVM model to fit the train data set and then validated accuracy against the test dataset.
+I used the Linear SVM model to fit the train data set and then validated the accuracy against the test dataset.

 The accuracy was above 98%.

-The code for this step is contained in the 8th code cell of the IPython notebook in "./Vehicle-Detection.ipynb".
+The code for this step is contained in the 8th code cell.

 ### Sliding Window Search

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-I decided two split the sliding window search into 3 scales.
+I decided to split the sliding window search into 3 scales.

 First, i applied sliding window with a scale value of 1.5 between vertical pixel postions 400-500.
-I came up with this value after a lot trial and errors.
+I came up with this value mostly after few trials.
 This scale is meant to detect cars at farther distance.

 ![alt text][image3]

-Second, I applied sliding window with a scale of 2.0 between y posotions 400 - 540.
-This sliding window is meant to detect near by cars.
+Second, I applied sliding window with a scale of 2.0 between y positions 400 - 540.
+This sliding window is meant to detect near by cars(few meters).

 ![alt text][image4]

-Last, I applied sliding window with a scale of 3.0 to detect cars that very close.
+Lastly, I applied sliding window with a scale of 3.0 to detect cars that very close(few feet).

 ![alt text][image5]

-####2.
-Show some examples of test images to demonstrate how your pipeline is working.
+#### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched on three scales using YUV HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
+Ultimately I searched on three scales using YUV color spaced HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
 Here are some example images:

 ![alt text][image6]

-I primarily spent most of the time in figuring proper vertical positions to accurately detect cars at different scales and positions.
+I primarily spent most of the time in figuring out proper vertical positions and scale values to accurately detect cars at different scales and positions.

-Rest of code mostly came from class lecture snippets.
+Rest of code mostly came from class lecture note snippets.

 ---

 ### Video Implementation